 Career and job search engines are the way that most people today try to explore different types of work and to find a new job.
 Career search engines are helpful for exploring different occupations to choose which one(s) you want to pursue.
 Job search engines are useful for identifying hiring trends and specific job openings advertised by employers who plan to hire.

-1. Start with these job search sites:
+1. Start with these lists featuring top career and job search sites:

 - 7 Job Boards To Find Your Dream Job